 Since September 1996, the National Law Enforcement Officers Memorial Fund has honored a deserving officer (or set of officers) each month at the local, state or federal level—men and women who have gone above and beyond the call of duty.
 In addition to recognition in their own communities, Officer of the Month Award recipients are honored at a special awards reception each May in Washington, DC, during National Police Week, and they are featured in the Memorial Fund’s annual calendar.

-Read the inspiring stories of heroism and service of past award winners, and consider nominating an officer you know or work with for this prestigious national award.
+Read the inspiring stories of heroism and service of current and past award winners, and consider nominating an officer you know or work with for this prestigious national award.

 The Police Unity Tour is the official sponsor of the Memorial Fund’s Officer of the Month Program.